naort-dev/star-web/README.md

 # To run the project
 npm start

-http://localhost:8080 in the browser to see the running application.
+open http://localhost:8080 in the browser to see the running application.

 # For Creating a build
 npm run build , build will be created in the dist folder.